kalinni/JSSP-Tabu/README.md

 Given are _instances_ for the JSSP, where operations are sorted by their jobs.
 We parse those instances into _plans_.
 A plan has all operations sorted by machine and already gives the order in which they are executed.

 However, a plan does not contain start and end times for the operations.
 To get those, a plan is turned into a _schedule_.
+For all admissible schedules (i.e. not containing deadlocks) we obtain the optimal schedule with this ordering of steps.

+Our tabu search algorithm constructs the neighbourhood of a plan by considering all plans obtained through swapping two ''adjacent'' steps.
 Not every plan generated during a run of our tabu search can be turned into a complete schedule - some contain deadlocks caused by dependencies between machines.
-Our code only checks for a reasonable order of operations located on the same machine before trying to schedule a plan.

-[//]: # Include Tries, Iterations and the other parameters here or, better, in an extra section
+During the tabu search, instead of barring the swap, we add the machine on which the swap was performed to the tabu list.
+This forces the algorithm to explore different parts of the search space and has led to better results overall.
+The tabu search terminates when no better swap has been found for a number of search steps.
+To avoid getting stuck in a local optimum too easily, the algorithm is allowed to swap any two steps of the same machine when no improvement has been found in a number of steps.
+This usually improves the overall efficacy, although at the cost of an increased computation time.

+To improve the results further, we have implemented a simple aspiration criterion and frequency-based penalty.

+## Parameters of the algorithm

+While the algorithm has been able to perform reasonably well, there are still a number of values that we have not been able to find optimal values for.
+The general mechanisms of the algorithm work as outlined above, but concrete runs of the algorithm are usually influenced by the parameters described below.
+It is possible to set concrete parameters as input values for the tabu search.
+Default values (for which we obtained good results among the different test instances) are hard-coded.
+All of these values depend on the concrete problem instance, and coefficients can be set to influence their values.
+* RECENCY_MEMORY : After a swap has been performed, the machine will be tabu for this many following swaps
+* FREQUENCY_MEMORY : A move will be remembered for the frequency-based penalty for this number of steps
+* FREQUENCY_INFLUENCE : This weight will be used to control the influence of the frequency-based penalty

+These values influence the algorithm, but we have decided to hardcode their values in the source code.
+* NO_IMPROVEMENT_MAX : This value sets the number of plans the algorithm will explore before terminating the run
+* NO_IMPROVEMENT_SWITCH : After this many steps without improvement will the algorithm allow arbitrary swaps
+* TRIES : To improve the result, the algorithm performs more this number of iterations with different starting plans
+* MODE : In order to optimize parameter (and eliminate the influence of the starting plan), it is possible to fall back on precomputed starting plans.
+This is only utilized in mode 'Experimental'

 ## Running our Code